-- the midpoint of the period for a student who leaves without notifying the institution, or - the student's last date of attendance at a documented academically-related activity
+- the student's last date of attendance at a documented academically-related activity.

 If a student enrolls for classes, but does not attend and does not officially withdraw, the college will assume, for Title IV financial aid purposes, the student has unofficially withdrawn.
 Funds may have to be returned to the U.S. Department of Education, unless there is documentation to indicate that the student completed the term enrolled.